 A CM shall perform master/slave configuration procedure as shown in clause Error!
 Reference source not found..
 The CM shall send MasterSlaveCMConfigurationRequest to the subject CM when receiving a trigger to start master/slave CM configuration procedure.

+When a CM requires to start a master/slave configuration, the CM shall perform the master/slave configuration procedure described in clause 5.2.9.2.
+The CM shall generate and send the MasterSlaveCMConfigurationRequest message to the CM with which it requires to do master/slave configuration.

 Table below shows CxMessage fields in MasterSlaveCMConfigurationRequest message.